 For example, the payment can be for bedding or cooking utensils for someone setting up a home for the first time, visiting relatives in hospital or prison, funeral costs or for clothing in exceptional circumstances.

-Given the current restrictions due to Covid-19 and the requirement for individuals and households to restrict their movements,some households may incur more electricity and heating costs than would normally be the case.
+Given the gradual lifting of restrictions due to COVID-19 following an extended period of restricted movements, some households may have incurred more electricity and heating costs than would normally be the case.

 How to qualify